 An organizational unit or activity that provides goods and services primarily to internal University operations.
 Recharge centers are units that charge either more than $175,000 annually to federally sponsored agreements OR more than $1,000,000 in total charges.

 - Renewal AwardTop ↑

-- This is an authorization for follow-up support to a project.
+- An authorization for follow-up support to a project.
 Renewal awards usually retain the same grantor number but require a

 separate budget number for accounting purposes.
 The budget amount for the renewal award consists of the approved annual award and